daavelino/bsi-calculators/README.md

 # bsi-calculators
-HTML/javascript calculators to support BSI IT-Grundschutz management activities
+HTML/javascript calculators to support BSI IT-Grundschutz risk and impact calculation.

 * Disclaimer:
 1. The code are PROTOTYPES only.
 They are completely functional but are here to present illustrations about how these concepts could be incorporated into daily activities.